mholzel/embedded_chalenge_problem/readme.md

     if (abs(right_in_disp - left[id - right_in_disp]) <= TOL) {
       right_out_disp = right_in_disp;
     }
+    // TODO: Synchronize the work items so that nobody overwrites a value

-    left[id] = left_out_disp;
+    // while another work item is trying to extract. left[id] = left_out_disp;
     right[id] = right_out_disp;
 }